FC Pune City ask players to report for training | Goal.com

 Indian Super League club FC Pune City have asked all their players to report for training on March 10 ahead of the 2019 Super Cup.

-When Goal had contacted club CEO Gaurav Modwel over the weekend, he had chosen not to respond.
+When Goal contacted club CEO Gaurav Modwel over the weekend, he had chosen not to respond.

 However, they got off to a horrible start under Miguel Angel Portugal and the Spanish coach was sacked after just three matches.
 After Pradyum Reddy took charge of the team on an interim basis, Pune appointed English coach Phil Brown after the winter break who led them to the seventh position with 22 points.